-- Step 2 | Submit Application: How did you Do Good?
-In late spring, submit an application with your project or venture accomplishments, activities, and impact.
+- Step 1 | Submit Application: How did you Do Good?
+Submit an application by Friday, January 8 with your project or venture accomplishments, activities, and impact.
 The application includes information about your team type, team track, social issue, and activities.
-Applications are evaluated and scored by a panel of reviewers.
+There is a written component and a short at-home video component.
+Applications will be evaluated and scored by a panel of reviewers.

 - Applicants may apply as an individual or a team.
-Teams may be a new or existing (such as student organizations, fraternities or sororities, or academic programs).
+Teams may be new or existing (such as student organizations, fraternities or sororities, or academic programs).

-- Team leaders will be the main contact person for all communications, notifications and questions.Team Leaders will take primary responsibility for receiving and responding to all correspondence.
+- Teams must have a designated lead applicant.
+Lead applicants must be a full- or part-time, degree-seeking students at the University of Maryland OR have recently graduated.
+Lead applicants will be the main contact person for all communications, notifications and questions, and take primary responsibility for receiving and responding to all correspondence.

 - Applicants proposals, projects or ventures must be student-led and student-run.
 Faculty, staff and external partners are encouraged to serve strictly as advisors or mentors.